woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 5- Monte Carlo Methods.md

 - The next method is every-visit MC method.
 This method calculates the value states at every time a state is visited.
 - This method basically takes too much of the space since it considers every state.
 - The difference between the two states lies in the treatment of the states.

+What is Monte carol estimation of action-values?
+- If a model is not available, it is more appropriate to estimate the action-state values (or the action-state values) instead of the just the state values.